The Best One Day in San Francisco Itinerary: A Local’s Guide

 The Cift Royal Sonesta

-This hotel is centrally located just off of Union Square with beautifully furnished rooms.
-Staying here you’re just steps away from a great day in San Francisco.
+This hotel is centrally located just off Union Square on Geary St and has beautifully furnished rooms.
+Staying here, you’re just steps away from a great day in San Francisco.
+Parking is available onsite for an additional daily fee.

 Check rates and availability here.